 The moment you confirmed the gender, age, and other basic details of the toddler you laid the foundation of offering a User Experience.

 You might take the effort of knowing the toddler through his parents, to get an idea of his preferences.

 And you empathize with the toddler by taking safety parameters, a decent storage place, and a good enough play area, into consideration.

 Now UI will follow.
 You could have painted the wall plain blue, but you think of enhancing the toddler's experience by incorporating a built-in rock-climbing wall, ensuring all the safety parameters.

 Here you gave an aesthetic appeal to the wall while keeping the 'usability' factor in the frontline.

 The result you gave the toddler was a cohesive relationship between UI and UX - an unforgettable User Experience through a cleverly optimized User Interface.

-Understanding the Difference between UI & UX
+Difference between UI & UX

 Following are the differences between UI and UX: